osbridge/openconferenceware/README.markdown

 Gotchas
 -------

-Although this software works well and has been used in production on multiple sites for years, there are a number of issues you should be aware of.
-It remains under heavy development, documentation is scant, tests are incomplete, and the sample theme is broken.
-These issues are slowly being resolved.
+Although this software works well and has been used in production on multiple sites for years, there are issues you should be aware of.
+The documentation and ease of setup are not as strong as we want it to be.
+See our issue tracker on GitHub for known issues, or to report your own.

 Installation